Skip to main content

 Time in force

-• GTC (Good Till Cancelled) - sits until you cancel.
+• GTC — sits until you cancel.
 Default.

-• IOC (Immediate or Cancel) - fill what you can right now, cancel the rest.
+• IOC — fill what you can right now, cancel the rest.

-• FOK (Fill or Kill) - fill the entire order right now, or cancel completely.
+• FOK — fill the entire order right now, or cancel completely.

-• Last price - the most recent trade.
+• Last price — most recent trade.
 Volatile.
-Wicks can fire your stop on a single bad print.
+Wicks can fire your stop.

-• Mark price - the smoothed composite reference, same one used to compute liquidations.
+• Mark price — smoothed composite.
 Recommended default.

 Margin mode

-• Isolated - dedicated margin for this position.
-Worst case is the allocated amount.
+• Isolated — dedicated margin per position.
 Recommended default.

-• Bracket toggle on, reduce-only on the children (automatic).
+• Bracket toggle on, reduce-only on children (automatic).

 • Mark-price triggers on stops.